-43. An external assessment must be conducted at least once every five years by a qualified, independent assessor from outside the organisation.
-The Audit Partnership's most recent such assessment was completed by the Institute of Internal Auditors in 2014, with results reported to the (then) Audit Committee.
-The Head of Audit Partnership will keep the need for external assurance under review and discuss options with the Director of Finance & Business Improvement and the Audit, Governance & Standards Committee as the need arises.
+38.43.
+An external assessment must be conducted at least once every five years by a qualified, independent assessor from outside the organisation.
+The service's Audit Partnership's most recent such assessment was completed by the Institute of Internal Auditors in 2014, with results reported to the (then) Audit Committee.
+The Head of Audit Partnership will keep the need for external assurance under review and discuss options with the Director of Environment & Shared Services Finance & Business Improvement and the Audit, Governance & Standards Committee as the need arises.

-This Charter is authorised within Maidstone Borough Council:

-Director of Finance & Business Improvement: tbc

-Audit, Governance & Standards Committee Chair: Councillor Steve McLoughlin

-With the agreement of:

-Head of Audit Partnership: Rich Clarke Mid Kent Services Director: Paul Taylor
+This Charter is authorised within Maidstone Borough Council: Director of Environment & Shared Services: David EdwardsDirector of Finance & Business Improvement: tbc Audit, Governance & Standards Committee Chair: Councillor Alistair BlackSteve McLaughlin With the agreement of: Head of Audit Partnership: Rich Clarke Mid Kent Services Director: Paul Taylor

-Agreed by Audit, Governance & Standards Committee: 21 March 2016
+Agreed by Audit, Governance & Standards Committee: 2016